mcanthony/tonic-data-manager/docs/api/TonicDataManager.md

 ```

 All listening is managed using [monolog.js](https://www.npmjs.com/package/monologue.js)
-and might not be fully described here but can be used as described
+and might not be fully described here, consult their full documentation
 [here](https://www.npmjs.com/package/monologue.js).

 ## fetchURL(url, type[, mimeType])

-This method is used to fetch a data object from a static URL.
+Fetches a data object from a static URL.
 The set of possible
-data type are: [ json', 'text', 'blob', 'array' ]
+data type are: [ 'json', 'text', 'blob', 'array' ]

-For the **blob** type, an extra argument is required which is the mime type of
+For the **blob** type, an extra argument is required which is the mimetype of
-the Blob.
+the blob.

 ```javascript
 var url = '/data/myJsonFile.json';